CharlGottschalk/coppersmith/README.md

 - docs/
     - _snippets
     - getting-started/
-        - intro/
         - _snippets/
         - intro.md
     - root/
-        - welcome/
         - _snippets/
         - welcome.md
     - index.md
 ```

 Apart from the home page (`docs/index.md`), all other pages are contained in folders / collections.
 The `root` collection will contain the root pages i.e. **domain.com/page**.
 Any other collections will contain the pages for sub-pages i.e. **domain.com/collection/page**.

-All markdown files are stored in a folder of the same name as the page i.e. `docs/getting-started/intro/intro.md`.

-CopperSmith applies a custom permalink pattern to files, and renames them so that they're nested properly for static sites (converting `getting-started/intro/intro.md` into `getting-started/intro/index.html`)
+CopperSmith applies a custom permalink pattern to files, and renames them so that they're nested properly for static sites (converting `getting-started/intro.md` into `getting-started/intro/index.html`)

 So when the site is rendered, the structure will look like the following: